SAVE PIPPBROOK HOUSE FOR COMMUNITY USE

 PIPPFEST & PIPPBROOK HOUSE

-We held the 4th PippFest in 2018 and 2,000 attendees demonstrated the local level of love and support for Pippbrook House.
+We held the 5th PippFest in 2019 and over 2,000 attendees demonstrated the local level of love and support for Pippbrook House.

 We want to socialise the idea of using Pippbrook House to encourage and incubate entrepreneurs in our community – a hub that brings people together to interact with local businesses, artists, wellbeing practitioners – and to learn from each other…